Back to all blogs

 How to Discuss Results With Your GP

-It is vital to remember that a private blood test is a tool for information, not a standalone diagnosis.
-At Blue Horizon, our reports are reviewed by doctors, but their role is to provide clinical context, not to replace your primary care provider.
+A private test is a tool for information, not a standalone diagnosis.
+Our reports are reviewed by doctors to provide context, not to replace your primary care provider.

-- Don't Panic: An "out of range" marker doesn't always mean there is a disease.
-It is a snapshot in time.
+1. Don't Panic: An "out of range" marker is a snapshot, not an immediate diagnosis.

-- Book a GP Appointment: Take a printed copy of your results to your GP.
-Explain why you took the test and highlight the specific areas of concern, such as elevated antibodies or low Free T3.
+3. Book a GP Appointment: Take a printed copy of your results to your GP to discuss specific concerns like low Free T3 or elevated antibodies.

-- Medication Safety: If you are already on thyroid medication (like Levothyroxine), never adjust your dose based on a private test result.
-Always work with your GP or endocrinologist to manage your prescription.
+4. Medication Safety: If you are on medication like Levothyroxine, never adjust your dose based on a private result; always work with your GP.

 Why Cofactors Matter (The Gold and Platinum Perspective)

-One reason your thyroid might "test normal" while you still feel unwell is that your body lacks the raw materials to use the hormones it's making.
-This is why our Gold and Platinum tiers include markers like Ferritin and Vitamin D.
+Your thyroid might "test normal" because your body lacks the raw materials to use the hormones it makes.
+This is why our Gold and Platinum tiers include cofactors like Ferritin and Vitamin D.

 Conclusion